tweag/nickel/doc/manual/typing.md

 error.
 To precisely avoid dynamically code injecting values of the wrong type inside statically typed blocks via function calls, the interpreter protects said blocks by a contract.
 Contracts form a principled runtime verification scheme.
-Please refer to the [dedicated document](./contracts.md) for more details, but for now, you can just remember that *any type annotation* (wherever it is) gives rise at runtime to a corresponding contract application.
+Please refer to the [dedicated manual section](./contracts.md) for more details, but for now, you can just remember that *any type annotation* (wherever it is) gives rise at runtime to a corresponding contract application.
 In other words, `foo:
 T` and `foo | T` (here `|` is contract application, not the row tail separator)